EcoDynIZW/d6/README.md

 ### Usage

-First, load the package

-Run the function `new_project` to create a directory with all the scaffolding we use for all projects in our department.
+To create a new project, run the function `new_project`.
+This will create a directory with all the scaffolding we use for all projects in our department.
 For example, to start a new project in the current working directory, just use:

 ``` r
 d6::new_project("project")